Suggested Day Trips From Havelock Holiday Park

 Day Trip 3

 Some people are not interested in a full day on the water, so this suggestion combines a bit of boat time and some time on land checking out the township.
-Start your morning off with breakfast at the Captains Daughter or coffee at Apples for Charlotte and follow it up with visits to the Museum and the Art Gallery.
+Start your morning off with breakfast or coffee, follow it up with visits to the Museum and the Art Gallery.